Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 • Social services made a decision on her case before even reviewing that evidence.

-• The evidence collection is missing for the crime report, yet we still hold the consent form.
+The evidence collection is missing from the crime report,

-Instead, they opened a Child in Need assessment.
+Instead of a child protection plan, they opened a Child in Need assessment.

 It confirmed the serious harm she was enduring.